cam-inc/viron/packages/website/docs/04-Advanced-Guides/authentication.md

 ```

 :::tip
-Basically, you should set `mode: 'cors'`.
+Typically, you should set mode: 'cors'.
-However, if you are self-hosting viron, you can choose any mode.
+However, if you are self-hosting Viron, you have the flexibility to choose any mode.

 ### `email`